 The Algarve night is also another point to highlight, with incredible parties that last until the next day.

-So, the ideal is at least 5 days, but if you can stay 7 to 10 days, you can be sure that you will have different activities for each day and still not see everything.
+So, the ideal time is at least 5 days, but if you can stay 7 to 10 days, you can be sure that you will have different activities for each day and still not see everything.

 On the other hand, if your trip is a bit shorter, be sure to spend at least a full weekend in the Algarve.